freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-how-to-share-feedback/679d2dc229e6ceeadff4ed48.md

 ### --feedback--

-This word means to postpone or make something happen later than planned.
+Esta palabra significa posponer o hacer que algo ocurra más tarde de lo planeado.

 # --explanation--

-Instead of saying `If we update the software, it might delay other projects.`, James shortens it to `If we do`.
-The word `do` is often used to avoid repeating the verb or a complete phrase used in from the previous sentence.
+En lugar de decir `If we update the software, it might delay other projects.`, James lo acorta a `If we do`.
+La palabra `do` se usa a menudo para evitar repetir el verbo o una frase completa usada en la oración anterior.
 Por ejemplo:

-`She wants to join the meeting, and if she does, she'll need the link.` - Instead of saying `if she joins the meeting`, you can use `does` to replace it and this way you can avoid the repetition.
+`She wants to join the meeting, and if she does, she'll need the link.` - En lugar de decir `if she joins the meeting`, puedes usar `does` para reemplazarlo y así evitar la repetición.

-`To delay` means to make something happen later than planned.
+`To delay` significa hacer que algo ocurra más tarde de lo planeado.
 Por ejemplo:

-`The flight was delayed due to bad weather.` - This means the flight was postponed and did not leave on time.
+`The flight was delayed due to bad weather.` - Esto significa que el vuelo fue pospuesto y no salió a tiempo.

 # --scene--